 Polarized platitudes are proof that no size fits all.
 And that extremes can be too much.
 But it doesn’t mean they cannot meet halfway.
-Like perfect puzzle pieces, wisdom may converge at some point.
-Or we can look at it as a man crossing a high wire – balance is everything.
+Like perfect puzzle pieces, wisdom converges at midpoint.
+Or we can look at it as a man crossing a high wire—balance is everything.

-> Make the most of your time or cry in your deathbed. | Ease up and take it slow.
+Make the most of your time or cry in your deathbed. | Ease up and take it slow.

 We are encouraged to cultivate productivity because it makes sense to live that one life that we have.
 But easing up allows us the mental space to breathe.
 Again, balance.

 Damn it just get your work out there. | Strive for excellence first.

 We are pushed to create anything we love no matter how ridiculous it might seem.
 Just let it go, they say.
 Still, we are plagued by thoughts of getting excellent first—that gnawing perfection—before exposing ourselves to judgment.